 According to the LADWP rules, your water and electricity may be shut off if you fail to pay your bill within 19 days of the date it was mailed.
 SoCalGas has the same 19-day policy.
 So, what happens when you don’t pay your bill?

 If you don’t pay your bill within 19 days after it was mailed, the utility company will send you a notice that your service will be terminated no less than 15 days after that notice was mailed.
-West’s Ann.
-Pub.
-Cal.
-Util.
-Code § 779.1.
 In other words, you have 19 days to pay and then about two weeks after that until the utility is shut off.
 If you want to reinstate service after the utility is shut off, you’ll have to work out a payment plan with the utility provider and pay a reinstatement fee.
 You may also have to pay a security deposit to get your services restored.
+Utility companies, including electrical, gas, heat and water, must legally provide this notice to you prior to termination of your services.

 How can I stop the utility from terminating services?